Name: Amanda Riester

 What kind of supplements do you use if any, and why?

-I LOVE Garden of Life's "RAW" protein!!
-Its lean, delicious and gives me the post workout protein my body is craving
+I LOVE Garden of Life's "RAW" protein.
+Its lean, delicious and gives me the post workout protein my body is craving.
+Their meal replacement is great too for a pre workout since its high in carbs.

 How do people react when they find out you are vegan?

 A lot of people are very surprised that I can be as strong as I am on a mostly raw vegan diet.
-At this point, anyone that knows me knows Im a vegan because I make a point to wear a VEGAN item everyday.
-A tank, shorts, my purse... even my license plate reads VEGAN.
-I am very proud to be so strong and so healthy on a vegan diet.
-I pride myself on being an ambassador for the vegan lifestyle!
+I am very proud to be so strong and so healthy on a meat free diet.
+I pride myself on being an ambassador for animals!

 What are some common misconceptions about veganism?